 I Play a lot of Dungeons and Dragons, and other role playing games, but only use my computers for writing scenarios and for creating my own little world.
 Most of the playing time is done sitting around a real table facing real people drinking real ale and rolling real polyhedral dice.
 Yes, I know I'm geek, but so are most people who will read this.
 However, I am also the oldest geek I know.
 Most of you probably get your gaming fix versus a computer.
 I happen to get mine with other like-minded humans.

-For work, I am one of those people who spends most of their time telling users that they really will need to have the printer online if they expect to print with it.
-I write help systems and test software as well as providing hotline cover.
-I do not use work computers for SETI@Home, I push them far to hard to have spare CPU time to donate.
+I am retired now due to poor health but when I was working I was one of those people who spends most of their time telling users that they really will need to have the printer online if they expect to print with it.
+I wrote help systems and tested software as well as providing hotline cover.
+I did not use work computers for SETI@Home, I pushed them far to hard to have spare CPU time to donate.

 |Thoughts about SETI and SETI@home|